kumahq/kuma-website/docs/docs/1.0.8/documentation/health.md

 Even if Kubernetes probes are disabled, Kuma takes `pod.status.containerStatuses.ready` in order to fill `dataplane.inbound.health` section.

-If you specify `httpGet` probe for the Pod, Kuma will generate a special non-MTLs listener and overrides the probe itself in the Pod resource.
+If you specify `httpGet` probe for the Pod, Kuma will generate a special non-MTLS listener and overrides the probe itself in the Pod resource.
 This feature is called Virtual probes, and it allows `kubelet` probing the pod status even if MTLS is enabled on the mesh.
 For example, if we specify the following probe: